 - Garnish with some fresh cranberries to serve.

 Last but not least we made a cocktail using vodka.
-This was probably one of the easier ones to come up with, but just as elegant and delicious.
-Made with fresh blackberry juice and delicious citrus hints this drink will teleport you right to the middle of summer, int he middle of winter.
+The easiest one to come up with, but just as elegant and delicious.
+Made with fresh blackberry juice and citrus, it will teleport you right to the middle of summer, in the middle of winter.

 - 1/2 pint blackberries